tc39/proposal-smart-pipelines/readme.md

 is written as an infix operator: “… Contains …” for historical reasons.
 This proposal will instead use the planned future new syntax “….contains(…)”.

+#### Static “Is Function Definition?”
+[TO DO]

+#### Static “Is Valid Simple Assignment Target?”
+[TO DO]

+#### Static “Binds Topic?”
+[TO DO]

 #### Static Early Errors
+Certain syntax errors cannot be detected by the context-free grammar alone yet must still be detected at compile time.
+Early Error Rules are Static Semantic Rules that define when such extra syntax errors occur.

 <details>

 > A special kind of static semantic rule is an Early Error Rule.
 Early error